JoseRoca/AfxNova/docs/RichEdit /CTextRow Class.md

 Gets the foreground color of the active cell.

 ```
-FUNCTION CTextRow.GetCellColorFore () AS LONG
+FUNCTION GetCellColorFore () AS LONG
 ```

 #### Return value